Hydraner/seem/README.md

 core: 8.x
 base theme: bartik
 ```
-You can now browse to 'admin/appearance', look for 'bartikseem' and click
+You can now browse to 'admin/appearance', look for 'Bartikseem' and click
-'enable and set as default'.
+'Install and set as default'.

 Please make sure that your Bartikseem sub-theme is enabled and active, otherwise
 the rest of this tutorial will not work.
 You can confirm this by browsing to